Posted on Jul 31, 2020 in Editorial.

 That’s where an autobiography, or a memoir, comes in.
 After all, what has more lasting power than a book?

 The Gutenberg Bible was first printed in 1455, making the copy that sits in the New York Public Library 565 years old.
 That pales in comparison to the Diamond Sūtra, though, which is dated May 868 AD.
 However, the oldest known book in the world is the Etruscan Gold Book.
 Made of six sheets of 24-carat gold, the estimated age is 2,675 years old.

 This is why at LifeBook we take such care in printing books using the highest-quality materials and processes.
 We print on archival quality paper that’s estimated to last hundreds of years, so your memoir could be the next Gutenberg Bible!
 Our books are sewn not just glued, meaning they won’t crack and fall apart over time.
 The photographs you choose to include are professionally improved, so they will continue to look their best over the years.

 When we say we produce ‘private autobiographies’, the reality is that your LifeBook could be an autobiography or a memoir.
-Many of our authors want to write a complete history of their life, but others choose to focus just on their childhood, their career or even on another family member.
+Many of our authors want to write a complete history of their life while others choose to focus just on their childhood, their career, or even on another family member.

-Although there are differences, a LifeBook can be whatever you want it to be: an autobiography, a memoir, a life story, a record.
+Although there are differences, your LifeBook can be whatever you want it to be: an autobiography, a memoir, a life story, a record.
 The beauty is that, however you refer to it, it is your story, captured for generations to come.